JosephCBX/ddu-jopt-download/README.md

-# ddu-jopt-download
+# JOPT FILES
-this is not my software this is a mirror where JOPT optimizer can download it.
+ddu is not my software i did not make it. this is where jopt can grab files.